 API Key Authentication

-The simplest way to authenticate HTTP requests made from a Coveo Cloud platform-powered search interface is to pass an API key as a bearer token in the
+The simplest way to authenticate HTTP requests made from a Coveo Platform-powered search interface is to pass an API key as a bearer token in the

 Authorization header of each Search API and Usage Analytics Write API call.
 Using the API key authentication method can be legitimate in a public search interface that only queries non-secured content.
 If your search interface can query secured content, you must implement the search token authentication method instead.